walkermiller/sagemaker-federateduser-resource-isolation/README.md

 ```
 aws sagemaker list-domains
 ```
 Pick the appropriate domain listed and set is as the sagemakerDomain below.
+Also, include the department Id of the group that will be utilizing the execution policy.
+The domain and the departmentId could be the same value potentially.
 ```
 export sagemakerDomain=
+export departmentId=

-aws iam create-role --role-name ${sagemakerDomain}SagemakerExecutionRole --assume-role-policy-document file://sagemaker-execution-role-trust-policy.json
+aws iam create-role --role-name ${sagemakerDomain}SagemakerExecutionRole --assume-role-policy-document file://sagemaker-execution-role-trust-policy.json --tags "Key=user_department,Value=$departmentId"
 policyArn=`aws iam create-policy --policy-name ${sageMakerDomain}SagemakerExecutionPolicy --policy-document file://sagemaker-execution-role-policy.json | jq -r .Policy.Arn`
 aws iam attach-role-policy --role-name ${sagemakerDomain}SagemakerExecutionRole --policy-arn ${policyArn}
 ```